zevck/S.T.F.U/CONFIG_TUTORIAL.md

 If true, makes the patcher only patch vanilla dialogue topics originating from Skyrim.esm or the DLCs.
 If a mod adds responses to one of these topics, like Relationship Dialogue Overhaul for example, the responses added by that mod will still be patched.
 Any topic unique to RDO will be untouched.

 ### safeMode
 If true, prevents the patcher from patching any dialogue responses that have a script attached to prevent any potential bugs.
-I don't recommend this though as it is overkill and will result in ~40% responses patched.
+I don't recommend this though as it is overkill and will result in ~40% less responses patched.
 The vast majority (if not all) of dialogue scripts are harmless.
 If any problematic scripts are encountered, I will create a patch for them.
 Enabling this can have the side effect of making dialogue even more repetitive as there is less variety to choose from than if you had blocked nothing.

 ### filterX
 The INI can be used to prevent certain subtypes from being patched at all.
 For example, if you never want to block greetings from the "Hello" subtype, you can set `filterHello = false`.
 You can already freely control what is blocked in the MCM, but with this you can speed up patcher times and reduce file size by excluding potentially thousands of records that you aren't planning to use.
+This is independent from `STFU_SkyrimNetFilter.yaml`, if you disable a subtype from being patched you can still prevent it from being logged by SkyrimNet.